C-PANATORN/Drone-Image-Transfer-and-Processing-System/README.md

 # Drone Image Transfer and Processing System
 This repository is part of my MCE314 Mechatronics Engineering Design class.
-The goal of this project is to develop a system that processes images captured by a drone and sends them to a remote laptop for further analysis.
+The goal of this project is to develop a system that streams images from a drone and sends them to a remote laptop for image processing.

 Project Overview
-This project involves two main components:
+This project involves two main scrpits:

 Camera:
-This component is responsible for sending image data from the drone to the laptop.
+This script is responsible for sending image data from the drone to the laptop.
 The image transfer is performed using a MJPEG Streaming Server, which sends unprocessed images over a local network from an RPi (Raspberry Pi) mounted on the drone to the laptop.

 Camera Client:
-This component processes the images received on the laptop.
-It uses OpenCV's color detection library to analyze the images.
+This script processes the images received on the laptop using OpenCV's color detection library to detect and highlight specific colors based on user-defined ranges.
+The processed images are then displayed in a Tkinter window, showing the areas where the specified color is detected along with some statistical information about the detection.

 # Camera Installation Guide